 Select committee proceedings during the current pandemic

 On 24 March 2020, the House agreed a temporary order enabling select committees to conduct their business virtually.
-On 8 June 2020, and again on 22 July and 12 January 2021, the Speaker extended the arrangements under the temporary order, which now apply until 30 April 2021.
+The Speaker extended the arrangements under the temporary order on 8 June and 22 July 2020, and again on 12 January and 22 April 2021.
+The order now applies until 21 June 2021.
 Under this order, select committees can hold private meetings and oral evidence sessions online using video conferencing tools.
 Select committees can also hold ‘Hybrid’ evidence sessions, for which some Members and witnesses are physically present, and others attend virtually, while maintaining social distancing.
 Members of select committees should contact the staff of their committee for guidance on taking part in virtual or hybrid meetings.

 Select committees are cross-party groups of backbench MPs who work as a team to produce reports and other information.
 Most of them scrutinise the Government.
 They examine policy formation and delivery, public spending, and the way departments are run.
 You can be appointed by the House as a member of a select committee.